openforge/capacitor-game-services/README.md

 signIn() => Promise<void>
 ```

-* Method to sign-in a user to Google Play Services
+* Method to sign-in a user

 --------------------